 Zurampic should be used together with allopurinol (Zyloprim) or febuxostat (Uloric).
 It should not be used alone.

 Zurampic can cause kidney failure, especially if you take it without your other prescribed medications.
-Call your doctor right away if you urinate less than usual or not at all, if you have pain when urinating, swelling in your feet or ankles, or shortness of breath.
+Call your doctor right away if you urinate less than usual or not at all, or if you have swelling in your feet or ankles, or shortness of breath.

 Before taking this medicine

 You should not use Zurampic if you are allergic to lesinurad, or if:

 you are on dialysis;

 you have Lesch-Nyhan syndrome (a genetic condition that increases uric acid levels in the blood); or

 you have tumor lysis syndrome (rapid breakdown of cancer cells).

 To make sure Zurampic is safe for you, tell your doctor if you have:

 a stomach disorder called gastroesophageal reflux disease (GERD).